Pneumonia is inflamed or swollen lung tissue due to infection with a germ.

 When to Contact a Medical Professional

-Call your doctor if symptoms of viral pneumonia develop or your condition gets worse after starting to improve.
+Call your provider if symptoms of viral pneumonia develop or your condition gets worse after starting to improve.

-- A drug called palivizumab (Synagis) is given to some children under 24 months old to prevent pneumonia caused by respiratory syncytial virus.
+A drug called palivizumab (Synagis) may be given to children under 24 months old to prevent RSV.